zhenning/riak_wiki/pages/Riak/Concepts/MapReduce-Search-2i-Comparison.md

     </tr>
     <tr>
         <td>Good Use Cases</td>
-        <td>Performing calculations based on a know set of bucket-key pairs</td>
+        <td>Performing calculations based on a known set of bucket-key pairs</td>
         <td>Searching objects with full-text data</td>
         <td>Retrieving all objects tagged with a particular term</td>
     </tr>